simesy/govcms-saas-simesy-method/README.md

 ## Sync data

+This could be automated better since there is a database image available if you already have access to your client's project, but this is the simple manual sync if I need it.

 1. Go to dashboard.govcms.gov.au and go to Tasks for your project.
 2. Run SQL Dump task.
 3. Download the database